Where to Stay in Okinawa, For Every Traveler

 Gorilla Chop Coral Reef

-Accommodation in Nago
+Where to Stay in Nago

 We stayed at Guest House Sumire for a few days while waiting for our long-term rental in Onna.
 Here you're hosted by Koichiro, a kind-spirited, laid-back man who loves surfing, traveling, and great conversation.
 We saw him many times during our stay in Okinawa, and he was such a highlight of the island. <3